mitsuba-renderer/nanogui/README.md

 # NanoGUI

-NanoGUI is a minimalistic cross-platform widget library for OpenGL 3.x or higher.
-It supports automatic layout generation, stateful C++11 lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to [NanoVG](https://github.com/memononen/NanoVG) by Mikko Mononen.
+NanoGUI is a minimalistic cross-platform widget library for OpenGL 3.x and GLES 2 (or higher).
+It supports automatic layout generation, stateful C++11 lambdas callbacks, a variety of useful widget types and high-DPI rendering on modern display devices thanks to [NanoVG](https://github.com/memononen/NanoVG) by Mikko Mononen.
 Python bindings of all functionality are provided using [pybind11](https://github.com/wjakob/pybind11).

 **Note**: This repository contains an